With St. Patrick’s Day looming around the corner, it just seems right to whip up a Baileys chocolate cake.

 - Mix in the cooled, melted chocolate chips.

-- Once fully mixed, add in the vanilla and salt.
+- Once fully mixed, add in the vanilla extract and salt.

 - Beat on low until the ingredients are fully incorporated, and the desired consistency is reached.